 THE CLOSE-UP (CU)

 This is perhaps the most crucial component in cinematic storytelling and is arguably an actor’s most important moment on camera.
-This shot is usually framed from above the shoulders and keeps only the actor’s face in full frame, capturing even the smallest facial variations.
+The close-up shot is usually framed from above the shoulders and keeps only the actor’s face in full frame, capturing even the smallest facial variations.
 As it eliminates any surrounding elements that may be relevant to the scene’s narrative, it’s really up to the actor’s skill and focus to shape the story.

 ICONIC EXAMPLE: Opening scene of Alex DeLarge (Malcom McDowell) in A Clockwork Orange (1971).